IRS Form 8971 Instructions

 • The estate tax return is filed solely to make an allocation or election respecting the generation-skipping transfer tax (GSTT); or

-• The estate tax return is filed solely to elect portability of the deceased spousal exclusion amount (DSUE), also known as the marital deduction
+• The estate tax return is filed solely for portability election of the deceased spousal exclusion amount (DSUE).

-While not all estates must file Form 8971, it’s still important to know when to file or not.
+While not all estates must file IRS Form 8971, it’s still important to know when to file or not.
 Because the associated penalties can be steep.

 What penalties apply if I don’t file Form 8971?